minorin22/TemplateSiv3D/README.md

 # TemplateSiv3D
-Template for Builting Siv3D project with Makefile.
+Template for Building Siv3D project with Makefile.
 Only available on Intel Mac (Not for M1 Mac)

 ## Usage